The Expanse (TV series): Season 2

 The crew of the Rocinante, along with members of the OPA, attack the station responsible for the biohazard on Eros.
 Learning that it is an extra-solar bio-weapon known as the protomolecule, they attempt to destroy Eros.
 Miller becomes trapped there and dies when it crashes into Venus.
 Martian Marine Bobbie Draper fights an inhuman figure on Ganymede and later, during peace talks between Earth and Mars, becomes a protégé of Avasarala.
 The crew tries to help a father, Prax, find his daughter.
 In the process, they encounter and kill a figure akin to the one that Draper fought, now known as a "protomolecule hybrid", developed by Jules-Pierre Mao.
 A research ship, sent to Venus to investigate the crash of Eros into the planet, is stopped dead in the atmosphere and dismantled by the protomolecule.

 Season 3

 The UN declares war, as Earth and Mars send science vessels to investigate what is happening on Venus.
 Political tensions soar as the OPA is recognized as the government of the Belters and Prax is reunited with his daughter.
 The protomolecule forms the Ring, a structure which takes an orbital position beyond Uranus, and all three governments race to send their ships through.
 After a Belter racing ship slingshots through the Ring at high speed, the ring believes the high speed humans and objects to be dangerous and activates defenses that threaten humanity.
-Through Holden, a projection of Miller tries to shut off the defenses of the ring and convince the protomolecule that humanity is not a threat.
+Through Holden, a projection of Miller dubbed the Investigator tries to shut off the defenses of the ring and convince the protomolecule that humanity is not a threat.
 The ring reveals itself to be a massive network of wormholes to other planetary systems, each containing a habitable earth-like planet.